invoke-ai/InvokeAI/docs/features/VARIATIONS.md

 2. Given two or more variations that you like, you can combine them in a weighted fashion.

----
+!!!
+Information ""

     This cheat sheet provides a quick guide for how this works in practice, using variations to create the desired image of Xena, Warrior Princess.

----

 ## Step 1 -- Find a base image that you like